RollerCoaster Tycoon: RollerCoaster Tycoon 2

 RollerCoaster Tycoon 2 has two official expansion packs: Wacky Worlds and Time Twister, both released in 2003 and had no involvement from Chris Sawyer, instead being handled by Frontier Developments.
 The Combo Park Pack edition contains the original game and the Wacky Worlds expansion.
 The Triple Thrill Pack contains the original game and both expansions.

 In April 2014, an open-source project, known as OpenRCT2, was launched to enhance the gameplay of RollerCoaster Tycoon 2, including fixing bugs and allowing the game to run natively on macOS, Linux and modern Windows.
-The game is completely re-written in the C++ programming language, but still relies on assets from the original game.
+The game is completely rewritten in the C++ programming language, but still relies on assets from the original game.
 OpenRCT2 reduces limitations in the original, and adds other completely new features such as multiplayer.